 Researchers consistently find benefits to Milk Thistle, including in cases of iron overload:

 Silybum marianum or milk thistle (MT) is the most well-researched plant in the treatment of liver disease.
 Silymarin acts as an antioxidant by reducing free radical production and lipid peroxidation, has antifibrotic activity and may act as a toxin blockade agent by inhibiting binding of toxins to the hepatocyte cell membrane receptors.
 Silymarin reduces liver injury caused by iron overload.
 (Reference)

-Yes, Milk Thistle Can Benefit in Hemochromatosis
+How to Use Milk Thistle in Hemochromatosis

-How to take Milk Thistle
+How to Take Milk Thistle in Iron Overload